Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 1) A clearer standard of accountability

-When a manufacturer ties its best warranty options to Platinum-level contractors, it creates a higher bar for consistency and documentation.
+When a manufacturer ties its best warranty options to Platinum-level contractors, it creates a higher bar for consistency, documentation, and installation quality.

 Owens Corning’s extended warranties are tied to specific installation and system conditions (for example, warranty registration timing and system requirements).
-Having a contractor who is accustomed to those requirements reduces the chance of unpleasant surprises later.
+Having a contractor who is accustomed to those requirements reduces the risk of issues later.

-3) A stronger “paper trail” for resale value and peace of mind
+3) A stronger paper trail for peace of mind

 What homeowners should ask when comparing roof quotes

-Even with a high-quality contractor, you should still ask the right questions.
+Even with a qualified contractor, you should still ask the right questions.
 Here are a few that protect you:

 • Which Owens Corning warranty option will be registered for my roof, specifically?